SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Monitoring transactions (SM58, BD87, SXI_MONITOR)

-Recommendation: At least one SAP consultant on the integration team, or a partner with demonstrated experience.
+Recommendation: At least one SAP consultant on the integration team, or a partner with demonstrated SAP experience.

 How to Choose an SAP Integration Partner